Tarcaxoxide/Sauce/README.md

 			- Graphics functions to draw images such as graphs and diagrams
 			- Ethernet functions for querying data from various places (maybe? implement an optional crawler but that wont be untill quite far into the future indeed).
 		- DAVAS (the AI itself needs to be created, obviously)
+	- bootloader
+		- once the kernel is mostly operational by itself and could hypothetically be placed on real hardware, i'll do some research on bootloaders and replace the gnu-efi i've been using so i can have 100% of the code as MIT licensed.

 # About the architecture